Fresh Graduate vacancy at The PIND

 Knowledge, Skills & Qualifications

-- A minimum of BSc/BA/HND in relevant field of studies.
+- A minimum of BSc/BA/HND in the relevant field of studies.

-- A self-starter with good time management and organisational skills.
+- A self-starter with good time management and organizational skills.

 - Demonstrated ability to work independently and as part of a team.